Early 11+ Preparation: How To Build Confidence, Reasoning Skills and Exam Readiness

 Non-Verbal Reasoning

-Non-verbal reasoning is all about thinking visually and logically, which many children find challenging without early practice:
+Non-verbal reasoning is all about thinking visually and logically, which many children find challenging without early practice.

-Pattern Recognition: Use puzzles, block-building or sequencing games to help your child spot patterns and relationships.
+Use puzzles, block-building or sequencing games to help your child spot patterns and relationships.

-Shape and Space Awareness: Introduce tangrams, jigsaw puzzles and shape-sorting activities.
+Introduce tangrams, jigsaw puzzles and shape-sorting activities.
 This strengthens spatial reasoning and visual logic.

-Sequence and Classification Games: Activities that require ordering objects, spotting what doesn’t belong or completing visual sequences are excellent preparation for 11+.
+Activities that require ordering objects, spotting what doesn’t belong or completing visual sequences are excellent preparation for 11+.

-Practical Activities: Encourage drawing, crafting, building with Lego or playing with geometric shapes to develop intuition for angles and symmetry.
+Encourage drawing, crafting, building with Lego or playing with geometric shapes to develop intuition for angles and symmetry.

 For many parents, knowing what to focus on and how to structure practice can be a challenge.
 That’s where U2 Tuition can help.
 Our experienced tutors work with your child to create a tailored, manageable daily plan, combining Maths, English, Verbal and Non-Verbal Reasoning exercises.
 This ensures your child is not only practising consistently but doing so effectively, building confidence and exam-ready skills from the very beginning.

-Recommended Resources for Early Preparation
+U2'S Recommended Resources for Early 11+ Preparation

 Books, Workbooks and Past Papers